-If you think that all of this is adventourous, wait until you see the path down.
+If you think that all of this is adventurous, wait until you see the path down.
 As mentioned earlier, in order to get down from Lac Blanc you will have to go through several sections of metal ladders where you have to hang off the cliff to go down the ladder.
 I still remember my legs shaking uncontrollably when I got down!

 If you come down the right way, you should see Aiguillette d'Argentiere, a very iconic twin spires that protruded out of mother Earth.
 You can not miss it.

-From there, it should take you no more than an hour to arrive at our final desintation, Argentiere.
+From there, it should take you no more than an hour to arrive at our final destination, Argentiere.
 From here, you can either take a bus or a train back to Chamonix which ends this one full day epic hike.

 Bonus: Aiguille du Midi

 If you have some time to spare, I would highly recommend you to go up the cable car to the top of Aiguille du Midi the next day.
 The view from up there is truly worth the price (60+ Euros, both ways).
 From the top-most outlook point you will be able to see the whole trail we did the day before and you will be amazed at what your body could do!

 Good luck with your hike and let us know in the comments below how it goes.

 I hope you found this guide helpful in your trip planning.
 If you want to read more about France, I have written a few more travel guides, all listed here:

 - Looking for a complete travel guide to France?
 Check out my 2 Weeks in France.

 - Are you traveling to France as part of a bigger Europe trip?
 Be sure to check out my 3 months itinerary for Europe from Portugal all the way to Sweden.